 before the creation?
 Virtually all non-Christian cults say that Jesus was just

 a prophet.
-Many say that when Mary conceived in her womb her first born, that
+Many say that when Jesus was conceived in Mary's womb, that

-it was the beginning of His existence, but they refuse to read this verse and
+it was the beginning of His existence, but they fudge this verse and many others

 KJV